Reading Music for Kids Step-by-Step

 Reading music is a battle that must be planned, and you must be willing to change strategy the moment the child goes astray, which is inevitable.
 By now you can see that our strategy is fun, work, fun, work.
 Here is a set of learning steps that describe children’s common battle to read music.

 Make sure that the child can play songs by number, or color, or whatever way gets them happy with the instrument.
-Do not start their experience with the piano with reading music.
+Do not start their experience at the piano with reading music.

 The Five Lines